Methane super emitters tracked in the Permian Basin, research suggests

 The data suggest the issue could be fixed if the amount of methane released into the atmosphere was reduced by 100,000 metric tons per year.

-Data collected from 2019 and 2021 used what Carbon Mapper describes as advanced sensing technology to accurately track methane emissions from entities that produce oil and gas.
+Data collected between 2019 and 2021 used what Carbon Mapper describes as advanced sensing technology to accurately track methane emissions from entities that produce oil and gas.

 Carbon Mapper says they detected close to 1,100 super emitters across the Permian Basin which contribute to about half of the total number of methane emissions.